 East and West.
 Industrial design and craftsmanship.
 Two cultures and two design languages often far apart from one another blend in this project.
 Fusion: two kitchen knives made of ebony and hard maple.
-Handmade in Kyoto as a limited edition by Japanese artist Issei Hanaoka, these knives are inspired by the traditional Japanese art of wood crafting and they have a minimalist design: extremely simple, modern and universal.
+Handmade in Kyoto by Japanese artist Issei Hanaoka, these knives are inspired by the traditional Japanese art of wood crafting.
 Both knives feature an ergonomic handle for ultra-comfortable, anti-slip grip.
 They are available in two sizes and two types of blade: serrated, ideal for bread, and non-serrated, ideal for cheese, fruit, and desserts.
 The seamless design ensures superior cleanliness and easy care.
-Thanks to their ultra-fine edge, the knives are extremely sharp and easy to sharpen.
-The knives come in luxury packaging: the traditional Japanese box “kiribako” has been re-designed with a contemporary Italian flair to protect the knives from humidity and the passing of time.
+The knives come in luxury packaging: the traditional Japanese box “kiribako” has been re-designed with a contemporary Italian flair.